JeremySBrown/EFCore/README.md

         .WithMany()
         .HasForeignKey(k => k.ChildId);
 ```
-Notice we only have to configure the relationship for `Child` because it does not follow EF's convention for defining foreign keys.
+Notice we only have to configure the relationship for `Child` because it does not follow EF's convention for defining foreign keys, but `Chores` does.

 Add the migration and update the database.
 ```